-Signs of ‘massacre’ in Bucha spark calls for war crime probes
+Signs of massacre in Bucha spark calls for war-crime probes

 European Council President Charles Michel said the European Union would support Ukraine in gathering evidence to pursue charges against Russia in international courts.
 He said he was “shocked by haunting images of atrocities committed by Russian army in Kyiv liberated region.”

 German Foreign Minister Annalena Baerbock called the images “unbearable” and said those responsible should be held accountable.
+French President Emmanuel Macron said that “Russian authorities will have to answer for these crimes.”

 Others called for fresh sanctions against Russia and more support for Ukraine.

 Latvia’s foreign minister, Edgars Rinkevics, said Russian troops committed “genocide” and “war crimes” in Bucha that “must be met with new sanctions & increased military assistance to Ukraine.”
-And Lithuanian Foreign Minister Gabrielius Landsbergis argued the European Union should stop buying Russian oil and gas.
+Lithuanian Foreign Minister Gabrielius Landsbergis argued that the E.U. should stop buying Russian oil and gas.

 Russian army of mass murderers retreat from Bucha reveals full scale of atrocities.
 We can only imagine what is going on in other occupied territories.
 No other way arround - buying 🇷🇺 oil&gas is financing war crimes.
 Dear EU friends, pull the plug.
 Don't be an accomplice.— Gabrielius Landsbergis (@GLandsbergis) April 3, 2022